akeneo/pim-docs/cookbook/validation/customize_validation.rst

    :emphasize-lines: 189-202
    :linenos:

-As you can see all the validation rules must be copied back in your file.
+As you can see, all the validation rules must be copied back to your file.

 Adding new validation rules